 - optional: more chips, for presentation

 Black Bean Brownies Recipe: Preheat oven to 350 F. Combine all ingredients except chips in a good food processor, and blend until completely smooth.
 Really blend well.
-(A blender can work if you absolutely must, but the texture—and even the taste—will be much better in a food processor.)
+(A blender can work if you absolutely must, but the texture—and even the taste—will be much better in a food processor.
+I use this food processor.)
 Stir in the chips, then pour into a greased 8×8 pan.
 Optional: sprinkle extra chocolate chips over the top.
 Cook the black bean brownies 15-18 minutes, then let cool at least 10 minutes before trying to cut.
 If they still look a bit undercooked, you can place them in the fridge overnight and they will magically firm up!
 Makes 9-12 brownies.
+If you make this recipe, don’t forget to leave a review!
 The trick with these: serve them first, and then reveal the secret ingredient.
 In all the times I’ve served bean desserts, not one single person who didn’t know beforehand has ever guessed!